danielpotter97/pottersite-ops-stuff/README.md

 # pottersite-ops-stuff
-This is the repo of my home server components.
+This repository contains the configurations of my home infrastructure applications/automations.
+Most of the applications are installed/administired with DevOps philosophy and tools.

 Servers:
 - HP Elitedesk 800 G3 (I5-6500 4c/4t, 32GB RAM, 256GB SSD)